Tencent/Hippy/docs/en-us/hippy-react/migrate-from-rn.md

-# Migrating from React Native
+# Migrating From React Native

 Hippy React is basically compatible with React Native syntax, but Hippy is more cohesive than the components provided by React Native, except that some components may need to be reimplemented through the front end.
 There are three main differences: